catmorbid/cybergod-mkdocs/docs/gamemastering/story-seeds.md

 ### Story seeds
 Listed below are some seeds or ideas for a story.
-You will find recommended factions #tagged to help pick the the ones suitable for your players.
+You will find recommended factions listed to help pick the the ones suitable for your players.
 Mercenary factions generally fit in every scenario as they work for the highest bidder.

 #### Raid